-7. Grand Bay National Estuarine Research Reserve: The mission of Grand Bay NERR is to practice and promote informed stewardship of the NERR and Mississippi coastal resources through innovative research, education and training.
-It was established in 1999 under the provisions of the Coastal Zone Management Act of 1972 and is one of 28 research reserves in the U.S. The NERR is managed through a unique local, state and federal partnership designed to promote estuarine research and education.
-It sits on 18,400 acres and is situated in southeast Jackson County.
+7. Grand Bay National Estuarine Research Reserve (NERR): The vision of the Grand Bay NERR is to inspire our community to value, support and practice ecosystem conservation with a mission of being a leader in science and outreach, in service to our community.
+It was established in 1999 under the provisions of the Coastal Zone Management Act of 1972 and is one of 29 research reserves in the U.S. The NERR is managed through a unique state and federal partnership designed to promote estuarine conservation, research and education.
+It encompasses 18,049 acres and is situated in southeast Jackson County.

 8. Gulf of Mexico Energy Security Act (GOMESA): The Gulf of Mexico Energy Security Act of 2006 created a revenue sharing model for oil and gas producing Gulf States.
-The revenue sharing provision is to provide resources to costal states to offset the potentially harmful effects of energy production within and adjacent to the Gulf of Mexico, such as coastal erosion, habitat degradation, and natural resources depletion.
+The revenue sharing provision is to provide resources to coastal states to offset the potentially harmful effects of energy production within and adjacent to the Gulf of Mexico, such as coastal erosion, habitat degradation and natural resources depletion.